precice/tutorials/channel-transport/README.md

 Transport participant:

-* Nutils.
-For more information, have a look at the [Nutils adapter documentation](https://precice.org/adapter-nutils.html).
-This Nutils solver requires at least Nutils v7.0.
-* Nutils with adaptive mesh refinement on the interface.
+* Nutils with support for adaptive mesh refinement.
 For more information, have a look at the [Nutils adapter documentation](https://precice.org/adapter-nutils.html).
 This Nutils solver requires at least Nutils v7.0.

 ## Running the simulation